Courts continue to function under COVID emergency orders

 Until a few weeks ago, Southwest Virginia was one of those hot spots, with some of the highest disease transmission rates in Virginia.
 As of last week, most cities and counties in Southwest Virginia were classified as low or moderate for the risk of COVID transmission, according to the Virginia Department of Health.

 Some mitigation strategies remain in place, including social distancing.
 For example, 12-member juries are seated socially distanced from each other in the courtroom.
-Anyone seated in the gallery is required to sit socially distanced from others – six feet apart -- except in the case of families, Flannagan said.
+Anyone seated in the gallery is required to sit socially distanced from others — 6 feet apart — except in the case of families, Flannagan said.

-“It definitely complicates the process, but it seems to be working well,” she said.
+“It definitely complicates the process, but it seems to be working well,” Flannagan said.

 dmcgee@bristolnews.com | 276-645-2532 | Twitter: @DMcGeeBHC | Facebook.com/david.mcgee.127